zopefoundation/Zope/docs/operation.rst

 Troubleshooting
 ---------------

-- This version of Zope requires Python 2.7 or better.
+- This version of Zope requires Python 2.7.x.
   It will *not* run with Python 3.x.

 - To build Python extensions you need to have Python configuration